ankitasharma7/migrate-github-to-bitbucket/README.md

 # migrate-github-to-bitbucket
 Migrating the GitHub repository to Bitbucket, including the branches, tags, and open PRs.

+* Dependency to Install
+    * python3
+    * python3-pip
+    * gitpython

-* Setup API : We have to obtain API access tokens for both GitHub and Bitbucket.we will need these tokens to authenticate the requests to the respective APIs.
+* Setup API,repository,token,owner : We have to obtain API access tokens for both GitHub and Bitbucket as well as API endpoints,repository.

+* Clone Code: Clone the GitHub repository locally using Git.

 * Retrieve Repository Information: Now we have to use the GitHub API to fetch information about the repository that we have to migrate.
 This includes details such as branches, tags, and open pull requests.

 * Create a New Repository on Bitbucket: Now we have to use the Bitbucket API to create a new repository with the same name as GitHub.